yao177/ollama-cpu/README.md

 docker exec -ti ollama ollama pull llama3.2
 ```

 If you don't want to download, you can choice to use `alpine/llama3.2` image directly.
-I create this for only llama3.2
+I create this with model "llama3.2" integrated already

-* Run the service with API supported

 ```
-docker run -d -p 11434:11434 -v ~/.ollama/root/.ollama alpine/ollama
+docker run -d -p 11434:11434 --name llama3.2 alpine/llama3.2
 ```

 * Test its API service with curl